 Medic-nin.
 I'm a medic-nin.
 Remember that.

 Dull-eyed and expression slack, she looked down with acerbic interest, observing the single line of red that was tracking its way diagonally across her fingertips.
-It was surgically precise, but deep enough she was gushing blood.
+It was surgically precise, but deep enough she was dripping blood.
 In her other hand, the light green of her chakra scalpel flickered before shutting off.

 Then reality came crashing down, and with it, the itching.
 She'd been dissecting a rat for a new project of hers, then cut herself and gotten blood all over everything.

-"Well, that sample's ruined."
-Sakura deadpanned, pushing back from her workstation and grabbing a nearby towel to wipe the blood away with mild disgust.
+"Well, that sample's ruined," Sakura deadpanned, pushing back from her workstation and grabbing a nearby towel to wipe the blood away with mild disgust.
 Her lab assistant—a small, sandy-haired nin by the name of Jiro who didn't look a day over seventeen—watched her with budding dismay.
 Sakura tried to send him an apologetic smile, atrophied facial muscles twitching in vain as she made to complete the motion, but she couldn't do it.
-Couldn't even attempt a fake one.
+She couldn't even attempt a fake one.
 The gesture felt alien to her.
 Still, she apologized.
 She'd just ruined a day's worth of work, and she shouldn't have been that careless.
 Not at her age.

 "Sorry," she said.
 "I'll find us a new sample.
 We'll start again in an hour, yes?"

-Jiro's expression was almost hurt.
+Jiro's expression was hurt.